 CV and cover letter templates

-Each template is in rich text format, so you can save it to your computer and update it later in Microsoft Word, WordPad or TextEdit.
+Each resume template is in rich text format, so you can save it to your computer and update it later in Microsoft Word, WordPad or TextEdit.

 If you want to create your CV online, use our online CV generator – CV Builder.